 “I don't know about Netflix, but I would love to watch that,” she added.

-Netflix last year paid $100 million to stream reruns the show, which also starred Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer, until the end of 2019.
+Netflix last year paid $100 million to stream reruns of the show, which also starred Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer, until the end of 2019.

 Friends originally ran on NBC and a spokesperson told Arabian Business on Thursday that the American network does not hold the rights to the programme, so any reunion show could conceivably appear on any other global network or streaming outlet.